 Useful weblinks: CKD in Australia (for Health Professionals)

-KHA Fact Sheets: Fast Facts on CKD in Australia
+Fact Sheet version: Fast Facts on CKD in Australia

 Did you know that a person can lose up to 90% of their kidney function before experiencing any symptoms?

 Chronic Kidney Disease (CKD) is a significant and growing public health problem, responsible for substantial burden of illness and premature mortality.

 WHO IS AT MORE RISK OF CKD?

 - 1 in 3 Australians is at an increased risk of developing CKD1.

 - Adult Australians are at an increased risk of chronic kidney disease if they: